The purpose of this article is to show the different adjustments that can be made to assessments in Buzz.

 - Never (will disable the feature)

-- After available attempts (will display if the student completed the after available attempts)
+- After available attempts (will display if the student completes after the available attempts)

-- After minimum attempt (will display if the student completed the after minimum attempt, typically one)
+- After minimum attempt (will display if the student completes after the minimum attempt, typically one)

 - When answered correctly (will display only if the student answers correctly)